-Working with a credit union to get an auto loan carries many potential advantages, including more competitive rates.
-This is especially true as interest rates average over 7 percent for new vehicles, according to Experian.
+Working with a credit union to get an auto loan has many potential advantages, including more competitive rates.
+This is especially true as interest rates average 6.73 percent for new vehicles, according to Experian.

-While credit unions tend to carry a membership requirement, it is an easy hoop to jump through in order to secure a great rate.
+Although credit unions require you to be a member, it is an easy hoop to jump through in order to secure a competitive rate.
 Two options to start your shopping journey with are Skyla Credit Union, which recently merged with Parsons Federal Credit Union, and Consumers Credit Union.

 Skyla vs. Consumers Credit Union at a glance